PdxCodeGuild/Full-Stack-Day-Class/notes/capstone-intro.md

 the use must contribute to the project meaningfully, show why the topic is useful, and demonstrate its usage via the methods taught in this class.

 * Python language basics
-* Django models for persistent storage
 * Use of Django templating and views
 * Design of reasonable Django routes
 * Incorporating user input to views
 * Isolated Python logic layer
+* Django models for persistent storage
+* Proper Python application and repo packaging
+* Semantic HTML structure
+* CSS style and layout
 * Javascript language basics
 * jQuery DOM manipulation and event handling
-* Semantic HTML structure
-* CSS style and layout
 * Code structuring techniques throughout
 * Documentation via relevant comments, docstrings, and a [readme](/notes/capstone-readme.md)
 * Unit testing of functional parts